andreasthoelke/dotvim/help.md

 # Git

 ## Status & author commit
-leader og   - is now FzfPreviewGitStatus
-:G          - fugitive git status/autor. s to stage. cc to create commit. leader2 og  - Git magit to look into Hunks!
+leader og   - FzfPreviewGitStatus allows quick staging per file leader oG   - FzfGFiles?
+Now shows gread diffs.
+For review before commit: use tab to add. then c-q will show only the files in quickfix list.
+              but can use ]c [c to navigate hunks. also use leader gg / gutter.
+,og         - Git magit can nicely stage Hunks.
 Also :GitcommitAuthor
             - use c-n/p to jump to hunks, `S` to stage hunk, go to file line to stage entire file (of F to stage file), then `CC` to write a
+:G          - fugitive git status/autor. s to stage. cc to create commit.

 ## Git commit log
+leader2 gl  - FzfCommits
-leader2 gl  - now uses FzfPreviewGitLogs.
-Enter shows a diff. leader2 gL  - :Flog (return on commit to view div, 'q' to close), <c-n/p> to see diffs. help Flog
+leader2 gL  - now uses FzfPreviewGitLogs.
+Enter shows a diff.
+:Flog (return on commit to view div, 'q' to close), <c-n/p> to see diffs. help Flog

 ### Quick save shortcuts
 lead lead gS - git status in float win